zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 The argument names in the Arguments column lists the arguments used in the message.
 The argument names are defined in the [argument list].

+For the Zonemaster defintion of the mnemonics for DNSKEY algorithms, see the algorithm table in the "Objective" section in [DNSSEC05][DNSSEC05#objective].

 ## Test procedure